Skip to main content

 Stationery Lists for students in Years 1-6 are available by clicking on the link below.
 Whanga Books have pre-made packs available to purchase for each junior class.

 For students in Years 7-13, the only item of stationery required is a Chromebook or similar device.
 The school provides all other stationery including pens, exercise books, rulers etc. We have a 'Lease to own' options available to spread the cost of purchasing a Chromebook.
-Please contact This email address is being protected from spambots.
-You need JavaScript enabled to view it. for further information about this option.
+Please contact Sarah Speedy for further information about this option.

 The senior school colours are white and navy and are available from Stirling Sports Whangamata.